FelixWinterstein/Vivado-KMeans/filtering_algorithm_HLS/README.md

 _F.
 Winterstein, S. Bayliss, and G. Constantinides, “High-level synthesis of dynamic data structures: a case study using Vivado HLS,” in Proc.
 Int.
 Conf. on Field Programmable Technology (FPT), 2013, pp. 362-365_.

-The C source files are provided here without project files, but they contain HLS directives specific to Xilinx Vivado HLS (Vivado HLS 2012.2).
+The C source files are provided here without project files, but they contain HLS directives specific to Xilinx Vivado HLS.
 If you want to create a Vivado HLS project using these sources you may find the following instructions helpful:

 1. Launch Vivado HLS and create a new project.